 This unit provides an introduction to basic concepts important to critical thought and helps students develop skills in critical thinking and analysis.
 What provokes thinking?
 What is it that we do when we think?
 What makes an argument convincing?
 How much evidence is required to support an argument, and what counts as evidence anyway?
 How does 'inferential reasoning' work, and why is it helpful to know how to do it?
 Why is dialogue important and what happens when it breaks down?
 What are the limits of rational argument?
 What roles do images and feelings play in arguments and other forms of persuasion?
 Whose voices count as important?
 How can you develop your own voice in writing and critical argument?
 Students will apply the knowledge they gain through lectures to a series of practical exercises that must be completed in order for the student to receive credit for having taken the unit.
-On completion of the unit students will be well prepared to undertake 100 level units in the College of Arts and Law.
+On completion of the unit students will be well prepared to undertake 100 level units in the College of Arts, Law and Education.

 |Unit name||Foundations of Critical Thinking|